Colleges by Location

 The University of Idaho also prides itself on its vibrant campus life and strong sense of community.
 Its location in Moscow, a small college town, allows for a close-knit and friendly atmosphere where students feel at home.
 The university offers a variety of extracurricular activities, including over 200 student organizations and clubs, Division I sports teams, and numerous cultural and arts events.
 With its picturesque campus nestled in the rolling hills of the Palouse region, the University of Idaho offers a unique and enriching college experience for students.

-University of Idaho is a public university located in Moscow, ID.
-It has a campus size of 810 acres.
-This school uses a semester-based calendar.
-It has an acceptance rate of 73%.
-The freshman retention rate at University of Idaho is 73.78% and the six-year graduation rate is 61%.
+Located in Moscow, ID, University of Idaho is a public university.
+This educational institution operates on a semester-based calendar.
+It has an acceptance rate of 75%.
+The freshman retention rate at University of Idaho is 76% and the six-year graduation rate is 59%.

 Quick Facts